 - Alley House Museum

 - Toll House Museum

 - We also have a building at the Terryville Fairgrounds that is open during the annual Terryville Fair (4th weekend in August).

 572 Main St.

 Follow us on Facebook

 We are happy to help you find the answers to questions you have about Plymouth’s history!
 Feel free to contact us.

-You are more than welcome to come to our meetings and tour the Museum.
+The Museum is open during our meetings.
+You are welcome to come to our meetings and/or tour the Museum.